 Icicles are usually considered a beautiful staple of winter.
 But they could point to a serious problem on your roof – ice dams!
 Ice dams are ridges of ice that form at the edge of your roof and prevent melting snow from draining off.
 During the winter months, particularly after a massive snowstorm, ice dams can form.

 Ice dams can cause severe damage to your home.
 If left untreated, they can tear off your gutters, loosen shingles, and cause water to back up under those shingles and drain into your home.

-Water that can not drain off properly works its wayunder your roof covering and flows into the attic.
-From there it can seep through insulation, ceilings, walls and other areas causing peeling paint, stained and sagging ceilings, warped floors and even mold and mildew.
+Water that cannot drain off properly works its way under your roof covering and flows into the attic.
+From there, it can seep through insulation, ceilings, walls, and other areas, causing peeling paint, stained and sagging ceilings, warped floors, and even mold and mildew.

 What Causes Ice Dams?

-- Adding insulation to your attic floor
+- Adding the recommended amount of insulation to your attic

-- Ventilate eaves and ridge
+- Ventilate the eaves and ridge

 - Exhaust to the outside through your roof and or walls, never through a soffit